 If that is not an option, ask for a really early or really late interview time.
 Your absence won’t be noticed as much and you won’t need to concern yourself with the “before” and the “after” fallout at your current office.

 As for excuses, it’s best to be as vague as possible.
 “I have an appointment” works 90% of the time.
 Often there is no need to go into more detail and, quite literally, you aren’t fibbing.
-If you feel you need to provide more, stick with the standard doctor’s appointment, dentist’s appointment, meeting with you tax professional or contractors need to work on the house.
+If you feel you need to provide more, stick with the standard appointment with a doctor, dentist, accountant or tax professional or contractors who need to work on your house or apartment.
 Try to work from home that day if at all possible.

 When expecting a series of interviews, either with one company or with different firms, dental problems may be a good excuse.
 Typically, people need to go back several times.
 Just don’t make this mistake.